 - Be treated as a corporation by Internal Revenue Code for tax purposes

-Publicly traded – Investors purchase and sell REITs using a SEC-regulated national securities exchange.
+Publicly traded – Investors purchase and sell REITs using an SEC-regulated national securities exchange.
 Publicly traded REITs also tend to be more liquid.

 Public non-traded – While registered with the SEC, these REITs aren’t listed on national securities exchanges.
 The benefit of this listing is that the REITs aren’t wounded by market fluctuations and are generally more stable.

-If you are a high net-worth investor with a long-term time horizon, private equity real estate funds might be an attractive option, as they allow passive investment in real estate with more direct ownership of the actual properties.
-Additionally, a private equity firm takes the burden of management off of the investor’s plate and has the added benefit of in-house expertise on the investment cycle.
+If you are a high net-worth investor with a long-term time horizon, PERE funds might be an attractive option, as they allow passive investment in real estate with more direct ownership of the actual properties.
+Additionally, a PERE firm takes the burden of management off of the investor’s plate and has the added benefit of in-house expertise on the investment cycle.

 But in exchange for this lack of flexibility and to mitigate the risk of locking up funds for a longer period, investors demand what is called an “illiquidity premium”— a higher rate of return.
 These excess returns do not exist in public, highly liquid markets, and could mean better ROI over time.

-Limited growth potential – REITS are required to pay at least 90% of their taxable income to investors in the form of dividends, which can truncate the company’s growth.
+REITs are required to pay at least 90% of their taxable income to investors in the form of dividends, which can truncate the company’s growth.
 They may also pay out capital even if the asset is underperforming.
 This does not bode well for the asset or the investment.
-By contrast, private equity real estate companies pay out only when there is cash flow to do so.
+By contrast, PERE companies pay out only when there is cash flow to do so.

-Volatility – Since publicly traded REITs are exchanged on the stock market, they are subject to fluctuations in value.
+Since publicly-traded REITs are exchanged on the stock market, they are subject to fluctuations in value.

-Leaner and more efficient– Private equity real estate funds are designed to be large enough to take advantage of real estate investment opportunities but small enough not to require an army of employees and brokers to manage.
+PERE funds are designed to be large enough to take advantage of real estate investment opportunities but small enough not to require an army of employees and brokers to manage.
 Less overhead means a stronger focus on the success of the asset and generating returns for investors.
-Private equity funds make more of their money on the back end after certain performance metrics are hit rather than the front-end fees associated with REITs.
+PERE funds make more of their money on the back end after certain performance metrics are hit rather than the front-end fees associated with REITs.

-Incentivized for success – Private equity real estate firms specialize in the acquisition, development, operations and sale of a property.
-It is in their best interests to actively seek favorable investment opportunities based factors like cash flow, location, and job growth.
-This in-house expertise also allows private equity firms to optimize the property—by investing in improvements to management, operations, design, architecture, etc.—and to find the right buyer at the right time maximize returns.
-Incentives are aligned for private equity to not only raise money, but also perform.
+PERE firms specialize in the acquisition, development, operations and sale of a property.
+It is in their best interests to actively seek favorable investment opportunities based on factors like cash flow, location, and job growth.
+This in-house expertise also allows these firms to optimize the property—by investing in improvements to management, operations, design, architecture, etc.—and to find the right buyer at the right time to maximize returns.
+Incentives are aligned for private equity to not only raise money but also perform.

 If you are an accredited investor with a longer time horizon, higher risk tolerance, and no need for immediate liquidity, you may find private equity to be a more suitable and cost-effective alternative investment option for your portfolio.